Bwari

-Bwari is a local government area in the Federal Capital Territory in Nigeria.
+Bwari is a city and local government area in the Federal Capital Territory in Nigeria.
 The original inhabitants of the town are the Gbagyi speaking people.
 The paramount ruler is the Esu who is otherwise known as Sa-bwaya.
 However, with the establishment of FCT in Abuja many changes occurred; including the turbaning of late Musa Ijakoro (of Koro ethnic minority, and from Suleja Emirate where parts of Abuja’s land was carved out) as District Head of Bwari in 1976, and his elevation as Sarki of Bwari to the position of a second class status in 1997 by the Ministry of the Federal Capital Territory under the then minister, General Jeremiah Useni.

 Following the complaints and confrontation by the Gbagyis over the elevation of the Sarki’s stool to a second class status, the FCT administration then elevated the Esu’s stool to a third class position with the aim of calming the tension; but this did not pacify the Gbagyis as they claimed to be the majority and original inhabitants of the town.
 The Gbagyis have also claimed that there was an understanding that after the death of Ijakoro, the "Sarki of Bwari" position would cease to exist; but this did not happem, as his son, Muhammad Auwal Ijakoro took over as the new Sarki of Bwari after his demise.

 On Christmas Day of 2017, there was communal clash between the Hausa [who majorly support the Sarki on religious grounds] and Gbagyi communities that engulfed the Bwari district of Abuja over same Chieftaincy dispute, in which two people were confirmed dead with properties including the Bwari Main Market burnt.

 Bwari plays host to important institutions and public establishments such as: